King Arthur Baking Co.’s Remarkable Digital Transformation

 A Switch to American Wheat

-In the 1800s, an abundance of fertile land opened up in the Midwest, and settlers soon followed.
-This led to a rapid expansion of domestic wheat farming.
-Once a stable supply was established, Wood switched exclusively to American-milled flour.
+In the 1800s, the U.S. government opened up an abundance of fertile land in the Midwest, and settlers soon followed.
+This golden opportunity led to the rapid expansion of domestic wheat farming.

 From the 1800s to the 1900s King Arthur relied on print advertising to promote their products.
 For instance, outdoor billboards and posters.
 And newspapers and magazines.